MOHAMEDHALBES/rtfm/guidelines/app-design.md

 ## Mimic apps and functions

-Apps that are pretend to mimic functionality, e.g. faking of GPS location, must explicitly state in their description that displayed data is not real.
+Apps that are pretend to mimic functionality, e.g. mimicking of GPS location, must explicitly state in their description that displayed data is not real.
-Before faking any functionality, app must show message to users that requires their explict acknowledgement in order to continue to engaging of such functions.
+Before mimicking any functionality, app must show message to users that requires their explict acknowledgement in order to continue to engaging of such functions.

 ## Interference with Apple services

-Apps must not interfere or use Apple services.
+Apps must not interfere with Apple services.
 If you plan to publish an app on appdb, do not use services that require Apple servers interaction.

 Example of services that you can not use:

-1) Apple sign in
+1) Apple sign in.
-2) Apple Maps
+2) Apple Maps.
-3) iCloud Keychain
+3) iCloud Keychain.

 What you can use:

-1) Your own or any other social sign in methods
+1) Your own or any other social sign in methods.
-2) Google Maps
+2) Google Maps.
-3) Local on-device persistent keychain
+3) Local on-device persistent keychain.